information for new families Admissions Office at Santiago College.

 VACANCIES

 It is important to note that the number of vacancies may vary during the regular admissions process.
-Availability depends on student withdrawals and special cases such as applications from international families or re-enrollment of former Santiago College students returning after a period of absence.
+Availability depends on student withdrawals and cases such as applications from international families or re-enrollment of former Santiago College students returning after a period of absence.

 Since admissions are conducted on a continuous basis, the availability of vacancies may vary throughout the year.